SuhasR3/VerifyID/README.md

 # VerifyID

 **AI-powered identity document verification for notarial compliance.**
+> 🏆 Winner · VillageHacks 2026 · Arizona State University

 Upload a government-issued ID and get an instant authenticity verdict, extracted data fields with per-field confidence scores, and compliance flags against RULONA, NIST IAL2, and MISMO standards.
 Cross-reference a second document or verify a live selfie against the ID photo, with biometric matching running entirely in-browser.

-Built for VillageHacks 2026.
 See [Scope](#scope) for what is production-ready.

 ---